Ted Turner: WTBS

 In 1976, the Federal Communications Commission (FCC) allowed WTCG to use a satellite to transmit content to local cable television providers around the nation.
 On December 17, 1976, the rechristened WTCG-TV Super-Station began to broadcast old movies, situation comedy reruns, cartoons, and sports nationwide to cable-television subscribers.
-As cable systems developed, many carried his station to free their schedules, which increased his viewers and advertising.
-The number of subscribers eventually reached 2 million and Turner's net worth rose to $100 million.
+As cable systems developed, many carried his station to free their schedules, which increased his viewership and advertising.
+The number of subscribers eventually reached 2 million, and Turner's net worth rose to $100 million.
 He bought a 5000 acre plantation in Jacksonboro, South Carolina, for $2 million.

-In 1976, Turner bought the Atlanta Braves, and in 1977, he bought the Atlanta Hawks, partially to provide programming for WTCG.
-Using the rechristened WTBS superstation's status to broadcast Braves games into nearly every home in North America, Turner turned the Braves into a household name even before their run of success in the 1990s and early 2000s.
+In 1976, Turner purchased the Atlanta Braves, and in 1977, the Atlanta Hawks, partially to provide programming for WTCG.
+Using the rechristened WTBS superstation's status to broadcast Braves games into nearly every home in North America, Turner turned the Braves into a household name even before their sequential success in the 1990s and early 2000s.
 At one point, he suggested to pitcher Andy Messersmith, who wore number 17, that he change his surname to "Channel" to promote the television station.

 In 1978, Turner struck a deal with a student-operated radio station at MIT, Technology Broadcasting System (now WMBR), to obtain the rights to the WTBS call sign for $50,000.
 Such a move allowed Turner to strengthen the branding of his "Super-Station" using the initials TBS.
 Turner Communications Group was renamed Turner Broadcasting System and WTCG was renamed WTBS.

-In 1986, Turner founded the Goodwill Games with the goal of easing tensions between capitalist and communist countries.
+In 1986, Turner founded the Goodwill Games, intending to ease tensions between capitalist and communist countries.
 Broadcasting the events of these games also provided his superstation the ability to provide Olympic-style sports programming.
 Turner Field, first used for the 1996 Summer Olympics as Centennial Olympic Stadium and then converted into a baseball-only facility for the Braves, was named after him.